basil08/basil08.github.io/content/post/the-indian-sexual-taboo.md

 date: 2021-08-01T15:28:23+05:30
 ---

 Recent unravelling of the Raj Kundra porn video business on online streaming platforms has raised many tantalizing questions on the effectiveness of the Indian judiciary.
-It is indeed shameful and comical to know that the judiciary is confused as to the definition of "pornography" and "obscene" and specific laws under which to prosecution Kundra and Co.
+It is indeed shameful and comical to know that the judiciary is confused as to the definition of "pornography" and "obscene" and specific laws under which to prosecute Kundra and Co.

 ## Why do porn industries flourish?